Wonder

 Hard to tell its scale here.
 It fits more or less in my palm.

 Our home was built in 1969.
 We’ve lived here a year and a half.
-No idea of whose it might have been or how long ago it got buried.
+There was no way of knowing whose it might have been or how long ago it got buried.
 When I joked later to my friend Grace about how it was five days “late” for the new year, she said, “Well it had to dig itself up from the center of the earth to find you … five days is actually quite impressive!”

 So we don’t forget

-My writing teacher Nancy Aronie repeatedly tells stories of such magical experiences in her life—I’ve heard the same handful over the 25 years I’ve known her, and they never cease to wow me.
+My writing teacher Nancy Aronie repeatedly tells stories of such magical experiences in her life.
+I’ve heard the same core handful over the 25 years I’ve known her, and they never cease to wow me.
 She says it’s important to keep telling them because if we don’t, the wonder can leave us so fast.
 We forget, or we write it off, or we stop believing what we experienced.
 It’s so very human to eclipse the magic in our lives and get back to the business of surviving.
+Even now, a mere 2 weeks later, part of me is starting to go, “is it really that unbelievable?”

-And in case I needed more affirmation beyond the “wow”s I’ve already received from those I’ve told, yesterday - exactly one week since I found the first horse - a member of a women’s group I was in happened to bring gifts for everyone.
+And in case I needed more affirmation beyond the “wow”s I’ve already received from those I’ve told, yesterday - exactly one week since I found the first horse - a member of a women’s group I attended happened to bring gifts for everyone.

 People, she… she brought horses.